Wolverine971/9takes/src/blog/enneagram/enneagram-type-6.md

 - Fear of Insecurity: Type 6 may fear being vulnerable or exposed, especially when it comes to their competence or ability to handle challenges.
 They may seek validation or reassurance from others to alleviate this fear.
 - Fear of Conflict: Type 6 may fear confrontation or conflict, as it can threaten their sense of security and stability.
 They may try to avoid conflicts or appease others to maintain harmony.
 - Fear of being blamed: Type 6 may fear being blamed for mistakes or negative outcomes, and may avoid taking risks or making decisions that could lead to criticism or failure.

+## Under Stress

+Their stress number is Type 3.
+Type 3s are ambitious, competitive, and driven.
+When they're under stress, they might become more obsessed with success and achievement, as well as competitive and envious of others.
+They might also struggle with feeling anxious and insecure about their abilities and worth.
+Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 <div class="scroll-table">